GuilinDev/peerReviewAlgo/bq.md

 I remember when I just started to lead a network monitoring system, everything is new to me.
 And I’m so passionate about creating great services for the customers to save their precious time and money.

-The customers of my project are IT supports, system engineers and product managers.
-Those people need to monitor their own complex systems for healthy check.
+The customers of my project are telecommunication business customers.
+Those people need to monitor their own complex mobile netwrok systems.
 Our system make this process more convenient so that customers can watch the dashboard we provide, visually to see if there are unexceptional events.

 We make our system to take care of all the monitoring stuff automatically.
 It will detect the delay/throughput/network errors/saturation events, evaluate metrics, report them and provide suggestions and solve them automatically.
 The s only need to do clicks on the website to make simple decisions based on the suggestions system provide for near real-time analysis and OLAP, so that they can focus more on their own things.